benjisidi/saltmarsh/Session 6 - TBC.md

 - We arrive at Acheron's house and take a long rest
 ## Seeing Elander
 - We want to work on the suspicion [[Elander Fireborn]] already has for the council, by hinting that we know [[Gellin Primewater]] is involved with the [[Sea Princes]].
 We can't reveal that overtly as it would out [[Agevea]] as an ex-seaprince
-- We convince Elander that
+- We convince Elander that the Sea Princes were waiting for someone important.
+He seems very interested in the weapons and says if we let him have them we'll earn his trust.
 # Executive Summary
 At the end of the session, recap what's happened for easy re-reading